5. The Money Isn’t Remotely Tied to the Mission

 It’s happening in a growing number of cases, but what if this became a universal trend?

-Regardless, if you’ve stopped using money to further your real mission, it’s a sign that you should close.
+Regardless, if you’ve stopped using money to further your real mission, it’s a sign there will be a church closing.

 I have a bias toward keeping churches alive, and my dream is to see every church grow.
-If that dream was to come true, no church would close and every church would become effective in reaching the people God so deeply loves.
+If that dream was to come true, we would see no church closing and every church would become effective in reaching the people God so deeply loves.

 On September 19, 2017, I launch a brand new online course called Breaking 200 Without Breaking You.